ContainerOrchestration/Labs/README.md

 This document describes what you need to do to follow these labs (Updated for PyConUS 2017, Portland, May 2017).

+## Before starting the lab ... a <font color="#ff4444"> little Survey please </font>

+Once you're ready to come to the tutorial - meaning that either
+- you decided what environment/mix of environments you'll use
+- you don't know (no problem, we can advise)

+to run different parts of the lab, please respond to the following anonymous survey.

+This will help us to help you during the lab, to know what are your expectations, your experience and what environment you choose to use or if you don't know what to choose.

+Thanks to fill out the survey <b>
+<b> <a href="https://fr.surveymonkey.com/r/6DCVNNF"> <font color="#ff4444"> Survey here </font> </a>

 ## Pre-requisites
 For this lab you will need a laptop either with specific software installed as described below or to browse to online cloud services.
 - Minimum: Laptop with browser